Welcome to Brightwater Memorial Park.

 of a life well lived

-Brightwater Memorial Park is a modern, uplifting alternative to cemeteries and crematoria.
+Brightwater Memorial Park is a modern, uplifting alternative to regular cemeteries and crematoria.
 Inspired by centuries-old traditions, realised in an elegant, contemporary style, this is a place where departed loved ones can be celebrated as well as commemorated.

-When completed, the park will consist of two mausoleum buildings containing 690 crypts with gardens of remembrance to the rear, set in four acres of landscaped grounds surrounded by a further ten acres of mature woodland.
-The first building is already open.
+Brightwater Memorial Park consists of two mausoleum buildings containing 690 chambers with gardens of remembrance to the rear, set in four acres of landscaped grounds surrounded by a further ten acres of mature woodland.

 Visitors paying their respects to those interred at Brightwater are treated as honoured guests, whether they come for an hour of peaceful reflection in the mausoleum or a gathering of friends and family in the gardens.